 When my herb teacher, a fourth generation herbalist, was still a young child in the foothills of the Alabama Appalachians, she learned to use plants to predict the patterns of...

 We all know it’s coming – some of us may already be in the thick of it.
-The congestion, the bleary eyes, the runny nose, the headaches, the ugh, the stuff.
-Allergy...
+The wheezing and sneezing, the bleary eyes, the runny nose, the throbbing temples, the ugh,...

 While walking in the forest recently with the kids, we found several of Earth’s bountiful treasures: whimsical witch hazel flower and a few lucky buckeye (Aesculus spp.) pictured here.
 We...